2. How to apply

 Apply on behalf of someone else

 You can apply for an emergency travel document and book an appointment for someone else if they’re a British citizen.
-They must attend their appointment and collect their travel document in person.
+They might have to attend an appointment and they must collect their emergency travel document in person.